Ritotsume/godot-one-inventory/README.md

 - fully functional personalized background screen.
 - rearrange items with drag and drop.
-- enable separate equipment, for example: weapon, helmet, armor, boots, gloves.
+- <del>enable separate equipment, for example: weapon, helmet, armor, boots, gloves.</del>
 - more customization options.
 - and other little things that I should add here in the future.